DaanishTheGreat/HuntersAndHiders/README.md

 # HuntersAndHiders
 ## Hunters and Hiders Mobile Game
-It is a game based around GPS locations for example: /n This
+It is a game based around GPS locations for example: <br />
+This